REG-01 The Transfer of Land Act

 "The simplification of the title to and dealing with estates in land."

 It sets up a public register of titles to land, maintained by the Registrar of Titles whose duty it is to certify the entitlement of proprietors.
-A person who attains the status of a registered proprietor obtains, by the official certification of that interest, indefeasibility of title, subject to the exceptions set out in the Transfer of Land Act (TLA).
+A person who attains the status of a registered proprietor obtains, by the official certification of that interest, indefeasibility of title, subject to the exceptions set out in the TLA.
 The public registry, required to be maintained by the TLA, is administered by Landgate and is located in Midland Square, Midland.

 The registered proprietor and persons dealing with a registered proprietor may place the utmost reliance upon the certificate of title.
 Each title to land is guaranteed by the State and in general, persons wrongfully deprived of their land or interest may claim the monetary value of the land or interest from the government to compensate them for their loss.

 The principal officers appointed under the TLA are the Commissioner of Titles and a Deputy, the Registrar of Titles and a number of Assistant Registrars of Titles.

 Another Statutory Officer in the land titles process is the Inspector of Plans and Surveys, appointed under the survey regulations, who is responsible for the approval of all freehold deposited plans.
 The Inspector has the role of ensuring that all land boundaries are defined with a high level of integrity.